 Breathtaking skyline with never-ending Lake Michigan views, freakishly unpredictable weather, sports-hungry locals. . . these are some of the obvious well-knowns about Chicago.
 But what about the lesser-known or the forgotten facts?
-From super helpful or delicious inventions to fascinating Chicagoans, here’s a Chicago history lesson to share with the family.
+From super helpful or delicious inventions to fascinating Chicagoans, here’s a Chicago history lesson to share with the family just in time for the first days of school!

 1. Chicago got its name from the French translation of the Native American word shikaakwa, known in the plant world as allium tricoccum.
 Which is a reference to the wild garlic that grew in abundance in the area.
 Yikes!
 Anyone have a mint?